 Haryana supplying contaminated water to Delhi: DJB vice chairman

-Delhi Jal Board Vice Chairman Dinesh Mohaniya on Sunday alleged that the BJP-ruled Haryana is supplying contaminated water to the city as part of a "political conspiracy" ahead of assembly polls.
-No immediate reaction was available from the BJP.
+Delhi Jal Board Vice Chairman Dinesh Mohaniya on Sunday alleged that the BJP-ruled Haryana is supplying contaminated water to the city as part of a "political conspiracy" ahead of the assembly polls.
+BJP MP Meenakshi Lekhi, however, rejected the allegation terming it an "absolute lie" being spread by Chief Minister Arvind Kejriwal's Aam Aadmi Party (AAP).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)